chrishiestand/git-workshop/docs/git.rst

 .. code:: bash

     echo -n "*.pyc" > .gitignore

+    #Alternatively
+    # vim .gitignore #and put *.pyc on the first line, save and quit

 Now check the status again and notice that there is no mention of library/brownian.pyc